 YS Group faces an inherent risk of product liability exposure related to the use of its marketed product and the use of its product candidates in clinical trials or any product candidates.
-YS Group has been and may in the future continue to be involved in product liability claims from time to time.
+YS Group has been and may in the future continue to be involved in product liability claims.
 Historically, YS Group encountered certain civil and administrative proceedings in respect of its products.
 If YS Group cannot successfully defend against claims that the use of such product or product candidates, including any of its product candidates that have received regulatory approval, caused injuries, YS Group could incur substantial liabilities.
 YS Group may be held liable and/or suffer reputation damage even if YS Group is not at fault.
 Regardless of merit or eventual outcome, liability claims may result in:

-- decreased demand for YS Group's marketed product and product candidates; - product recalls, withdrawals or labeling, marketing or promotional restrictions; - significant negative media attention and reputational damage; - withdrawal of clinical trial participants and inability to continue clinical trials; - significant costs to defend the related litigation; - substantial monetary awards to trial participants or patients; - inability to commercialize any product candidates that YS Group may develop; - initiation of investigations by regulators; - a diversion of management's time and YS Group's resources; and - a decline in YS Group's Share price.
+- decreased demand for YS Group's marketed product and product candidates; - product recalls, withdrawals or labeling, marketing or promotional restrictions; - significant negative media attention and reputational damage; - withdrawal of clinical trial participants and inability to continue clinical trials;

+- · hindered relationships with strategic partners, third party service providers, or regulatory authorities; - loss of existing or potential collaborations or contracts; - a negative impact on YS Group's ability to recruit and retain key personnel; - · increased insurance premiums or inability to obtain insurance coverage; - significant costs to defend the related litigation; - substantial monetary awards to trial participants or patients; - inability to commercialize any product candidates that YS Group may develop; - initiation of scrutiny investigations by regulators and authorities, leading to more stringent regulatory requirements; - a diversion of management's time and YS Group's resources; and - a decline in YS Group's share price.

-The Vaccine Administration Law of the PRC (the "VAL"), which was promulgated on June 29, 2019 and came into effect on December 1, 2019, requires YS Group to have compulsory liability insurance to cover vaccines product liability claims.
+The Vaccine Administration Law of the PRC (the "VAL"), which was promulgated on June 29, 2019 and came into effect on December 1, 2019, requires YS Group to have compulsory liability insurance to cover vaccine product liability claims.
 The specific measures for implementing the compulsory liability insurance system for vaccines shall be formulated by the drug administrative department of the State Council in conjunction with the competent health department of the State Council and the insurance regulatory authority.
 To be implemented, the NMPA published a draft of the Administrative Measures on Vaccines Liability Compulsory Insurance for public comments in October 2020.
 To date, the draft has not become effective.
 Once passed, it will function jointly with the VAL to regulate the purchase of vaccines liability compulsory insurance, among others, including the liability limitation and methods for covering insurance.
 As these laws and regulations are relatively new and evolving, it is uncertain and in flux how the insurance companies and the governmental authorities will implement and carry out them in practice.
-YS Group cannot assure you that it will be fully compliant with these requirements, or that it will be able to enter into insurance agreements on commercially reasonable terms or at all, or that available insurance policies will fully cover YS Group's potential liabilities arising from its approved vaccines.
-As of the date of this prospectus, YS Group had maintained compulsory liability insurance for YSJATM rabies vaccine in China.
+YS Group cannot assure you it will be fully compliant with these requirements, or that it will be able to enter into insurance agreements on commercially reasonable terms or at all, or that available insurance policies will fully cover YS Group's potential liabilities arising from its approved vaccines.
+As of the date of this prospectus, YS Group has maintained compulsory liability insurance for YSJATM rabies vaccine in China.
 In addition, YS Group maintains liability insurance for its ongoing clinical trials (which covers the patient human clinical trial liabilities including, among others, bodily injury) in accordance with the relevant local laws and regulations where they are conducted.
 However, YS Group's insurance coverage may not fully cover its potential liabilities.
 Inability to obtain sufficient insurance coverage at an acceptable cost or otherwise to protect against potential product liability claims could prevent or inhibit the commercialization of products YS Group develops, alone or with its collaborators.